Bialynicki-Birula theory, Morse-Bott theory, and resolution of singularities for analytic spaces: Bia ynicki--Birula decompositions for complex analytic spaces

-\subsection{Bia{\l}ynicki--Birula decompositions for complex analytic spaces}
+\section{Bia{\l}ynicki--Birula decompositions for complex analytic spaces}

-The results that we described in Section \ref{subsec:Functorial_properties_BB_decompositions_complex_manifolds} provide Bia{\l}ynicki--Birula decompositions for complex manifolds.
-We now proceed to the main focus of our work, which concerns some aspects of Bia{\l}ynicki--Birula theory that can be recovered for complex analytic spaces that are not necessarily complex manifolds.
-We begin with some definitions.
+The results that we described in Section \ref{sec:Functorial_properties_BB_decompositions_complex_manifolds} provide Bia{\l}ynicki--Birula decompositions for complex manifolds.
+We now proceed to the main focus of our work, which concerns aspects of Bia{\l}ynicki--Birula theory that can be recovered for complex analytic spaces that are not necessarily complex manifolds.
+We begin with the following weaker version of Definition \ref{maindefn:BB_decomposition_complex_manifold}, where the assumption that $X$ is a complex manifold is relaxed to that of a complex analytic space.